matter-labs/zksync-lite-docs/docs/accounts.md

 Sender account should have correct public key set before sending this transaction. (see [change pub key](#changing-account-public-key))

 Before sending this transaction, the user will be asked to sign a specific message with transaction details using their Ethereum account (because of the security reasons).
+For wallets that sign messages using EIP1271 standard `ethSignatureType` parameter should be set to `"EIP1271Signature"`.

 After the transaction is committed, funds are already usable by the recipient, so there is no need to wait for verification before proceeding unless additional confirmation is required for your application.
 To wait for transaction commit use `awaitReceipt`(see [utils](#awaiting-for-operation-completion)).

+The operators require a fee to be paid in order to process transactions.
+Fees are paid using the same token as the transfer.
+To get how to obtain an acceptable fee amount, see [Get transaction fee from the server](#get-transaction-fee-from-the-server).

 <aside class = notice>